 “BTW: sorry for the wall of text, just noticed how long this mail has become :)”

 This is a bit off-topic, but it’s a peeve of mine, so I’m including it.
 If you know what you’re sending is a wall of text, simplify it.
 Especially if you’re sending it to a stranger.
 You’re asking the recipient to do the hard work of parsing whatever it is you want.
 Also, you’re not sorry.
 If you were, you’d have fixed it.
-Instead, you’re just rude.

-Revision: How not to be a jerk
+Revision: How to be better

 If the goal is simply to avoid being offensive, removing everything except the respondent’s ‘second reason’ might be sufficient.
 However, given that his objective was to extract more from a stranger who had already spent a ton of time and effort preparing a talk he found helpful, it wouldn’t hurt to be more polite.